znields/search-queue/README.md

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/next.png" width="16"> Next

-The 'Next' button seraches Google for the next term in the search queue.
+The 'Next' button searches Google for the next term in the search queue.
 The 'Next' button can also be quickly activated with the keyboard shortcut 'Ctrl+Shift+Right".

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/previous.png" width="16"> Previous

-The 'Previous' button seraches Google for the previous term in the search queue.
+The 'Previous' button searches Google for the previous term in the search queue.
 The 'Previous' button can also be quickly activated with the keyboard shortcut 'Ctrl+Shift+Left".

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/edit.png" width="16"> Edit Queue